domRiddle/ASF/Configuration.md

 ---

-`SteamUserPermissions` - `Dictionary<ulong, byte>` type with default value of being empty.
+`SteamUserPermissions` - `ImmutableDictionary<ulong, byte>` type with default value of being empty.
 This property is a dictionary property which maps given Steam user identified by his 64-bit steam ID, to `byte` number that specifies his permission in ASF instance.
 Currently available bot permissions in ASF are defined as:

 Value | Name | Description
 --- | --- | ---